MichaelCSturm/Blender-Spiderverse-Stylized-Tutorial/README.md

 <img width="789" alt="Shaders" src="https://user-images.githubusercontent.com/59833741/206824090-13b0ab2a-2168-41f9-9e8b-4d3393202aef.PNG">

 Using shift A and allot of editing.
 Input these shaders.
+Obviously the coloring for this material is an example.
+Set these nodes for the spefic colors and texture paints as needed.

 <img width="539" alt="step 3" src="https://user-images.githubusercontent.com/59833741/206824046-448e7006-84de-44e9-96e4-54bcb246d22d.PNG">